-A very relevant thread in Quora, What does a father feel when his daughter’s menstrual cycle starts highlights some interesting and genuine reactions from women who have gone through this phase and men who have seen them through it.
+A very relevant thread in Quora, “What does a father feel when his daughter’s menstrual cycle starts” about how dads react to periods highlights some interesting and genuine reactions from women who have gone through this phase, and men who have seen them through it.
 While some dads didn’t quite know what to do, others had their fathers to fall back on.

 Sanya Singh, a young woman from Chandiagarh shares how her father taught her to embrace the privilege of womanhood rather than being embarrassed.
 She narrates how her father said, “Don’t be ashamed of it or say it’s a problem.
 Rather you should feel proud of the fact that you have been blessed with it.
-So it’s a privilege to the girls who get it, for girls who don’t get it, only they know the pain of not getting it.’
+So it’s a privilege to the girls who get it.
+For girls who don’t get it, only they know the pain of not getting it.’

 Another Quora user Pooja Tripathi who describes herself as a writer and filmmaker, has a similar story to tell.
-She talks of how her teachers freaked out when she first got her periods and says, “In our society we don’t get embarrassed of women being molested, of the lewd comments that come across our ways but that stain on your dress makes the world crumbling down…Dad takes me home (not my uncle’s home) and explains me in very simple biological words that i have got my periods and how should i take care of it.
-I am relieved that i am not dying of cancer.
+She talks of how her teachers freaked out when she first got her periods and says, “In our society we don’t get embarrassed of women being molested, of the lewd comments that come across our ways but that stain on your dress makes the world come crumbling down…Dad takes me home (not my uncle’s home) and explains me in very simple biological words that I have got my periods and how should I take care of it.
+I am relieved that I am not dying of cancer.
 He helps me take a neat cotton cloth and then we both go to my Uncle’s home where my mom takes the baton in her hand.
 I wish my teachers were half as cool as my dad.”

 Pushpita Bhaskar, another Quora user, is again one of those lucky girls whose father, a doctor had a great understanding and patience towards his daughter’s changing body.
 She says, “He is a doctor and I always went to him whenever I found myself in trouble.
 Whether it was a scraped knee, or having my first period, his great understanding and patience towards his daughter’s changing body didn’t freak him out.
 Instead, he taught me how to use to one of those sanitary napkins.
 He really did.
 He told me I’ll be okay.

-Says Mayuri Sisodia, who works in Hospitality, “My dad never spoke with me about anything and I always wondered WHY?
+Says Mayuri Sisodia, who works in Hospitality, spoke of a heartwarming way in which dads eat to periods when they have grown-up daughters.
+“My dad never spoke with me about anything and I always wondered WHY?
 So, there was a day when I decided to fight with everyone to make my dreams come true and finally after too much of struggle I left my hometown.
-Since that was the first time I was stepping out my home, my dad accompanied me to the new city… He was very well aware about the pain I experience when my cycle starts so he came closer to me and handed over me a bunch of chocolates with a advise that ‘It is natural to have menstrual cycles for a woman so do not get worried, take good care of yourself and call us anytime you want.
+Since that was the first time I was stepping out my home, my dad accompanied me to the new city… He was very well aware about the pain I experience when my cycle starts so he came closer to me and handed over me a bunch of chocolates with the advice that ‘It is natural to have menstrual cycles for a woman so do not get worried, take good care of yourself and call us anytime you want.
 I will be there for you.'”